MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: profiles, users
-ms.date: 06/20/2018
+ms.date: 10/01/2018
 ms.author: edupont

 ---
 # Understanding Users, Profiles, and Role Centers

-The people in your company who have access to [!INCLUDE[d365fin](includes/d365fin_md.md)] are all assigned a *profile* that gives them access to a *Role Center*.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], users are added by an administrator who also gives users access to the areas of [!INCLUDE[d365fin](includes/d365fin_md.md)] that they need in their work.

+Access to functionality is managed through *user groups* and *profiles*.
 As an administrator, you can add and remove users as part of your [!INCLUDE[d365fin](includes/d365fin_md.md)] subscription, and you can assign users permissions through user groups.

 ## Adding Users

-To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)], your company's Office 365 administrator must first create the users in the Office 365 Admin Center.
+To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)] online, your company's Office 365 administrator must first create the users in the Office 365 Admin Center.
+For more information, see [Add Users to Office 365 for business](https://aka.ms/CreateOffice365Users).

 Then, the administrator can assign permissions to each user and groups of users.
 For more information, see [Managing Users and Permissions](ui-how-users-permissions.md).

+### Users of on-premises deployments

+For on-premises deployments of [!INCLUDE[d365fin](includes/d365fin_md.md)], the administrator can choose between different credential authorization mechanisms for users.
+Then, when you create a user, you provide different information depending on the credential type that you are using in the specific [!INCLUDE[server](includes/server.md)] instance.
+For more information, see the [Authentication and Credential Types](/dynamics365/business-central/dev-itpro/administration/users-credential-types) in the Administration section of the developer and ITPro content for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## Profiles

+The people in your company who have access to [!INCLUDE[d365fin](includes/d365fin_md.md)] are all assigned a *profile* that gives them access to a *Role Center*.

 Profiles are collections of [!INCLUDE[d365fin](includes/d365fin_md.md)] users who share the same Role Center.
 A Role Center is the entry point and home page for [!INCLUDE[d365fin](includes/d365fin_md.md)] that gives you quick access to your most important tasks and displays various insights and key performance indicators (KPIs) about your work.

 > [!NOTE]
->  In the current version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you cannot add, edit, or delete profiles.
+>  In the current version of [!INCLUDE[d365fin](includes/d365fin_md.md)] online, you cannot add, edit, or delete profiles.

 ## Configuration and Personalization
 <!--The concept of UI customization in [!INCLUDE[d365fin](includes/d365fin_md.md)] is divided in two: